hychn/hychn.github.io/md/workout.md

   * Gotta lean back so that the weight is on the hips as
   * Chest out
 * Pullups
+  * How about using the pull idea from benchpress and push your chest out as you pull?
   * Use wider grip
 * Rear Delts and the rotator muscles I think I need to workout
   * see mantaray delt [manta ray back](https://i.imgur.com/yfTNLK1.jpg)